Four tips for work-life balance when working from home

 These articles may be helpful:

-This article is based on my own experiences since starting On Time Typing as a small (sole trader) online/onsite scribing business in 2002 which has evolved into a scribing, writing, editing, proofreading and assisted self-publishing services business.
+This article is based on my own experiences as owner/operator of my small business, On Time Typing (scribing, writing, editing, proofreading and assisted self-publishing services) since 2002.

 Photo: Pixabay – Creative Commons Licence: no attribution required.